 Read more about securely processing invoices for services rendered.

 Monongalia Health System Inc. is a company that runs three hospitals in the United States.
-It was recently struck by a BEC attack in which unauthorised individuals gained access to a contractor’s email account and sent emails from the account to obtain funds through fraudulent wire transfers.
+It was recently struck by a BEC attack in which unauthorized individuals gained access to a contractor’s email account and sent emails from the account to obtain funds through fraudulent wire transfers.

 In addition to the payment redirection, the attackers were able to breach personally identifiable information in emails.
-Details stolen included health plan information and claims, addresses, dates of birth, patient account numbers, medical record numbers, dates of service, provider names, claims information and other medical information.
+Details stolen included health plan information and claims, addresses, dates of birth, patient account numbers, medical record numbers, dates of service, provider names, claims information, and other medical information.

-With health data among the most valuable on the dark web, it’s not surprising that cyber criminals are motivated to steal such information in addition to launching payment redirection scams.
+With health data among the most valuable on the dark web, it’s not surprising that cybercriminals are motivated to steal such information in addition to launching payment redirection scams.

 Catching the perpetrators of Business Email Compromise (BEC) scams can be notoriously difficult.
 All too often the proceeds of such crimes pass through the bank accounts of multiple money mules, before being converted into cryptocurrencies or transferred offshore.